What Do You and Your Favorite Movie Have in Common?

 And the reason why I say “well, if you’re trying to figure out your Red Thread, go watch your favorite movie,” is that if you listen for that, and if that movie follows that template, you might be able to discover one of those pieces that really resonates for you.
 In other words, some idea, whatever the movie’s about, is something that you, too, believe.

 So take Forrest Gump, for example.
 On page five of that script is a conversation between Forrest and his mother.
 And it’s not about life being like a box of chocolates.
 It’s about the fact that each of us has different sized sponges that we’re given when we’re born.
-And that, as Forrest’s mother says to him, it’s not about the size of the sponge, it’s what you squeeze out of it.
+And that it’s not about the size of the sponge, it’s what you squeeze out of it.
 It’s what you use it for.

 Now, for anyone for whom Forrest Gump is one of your favorite movies, or it resonates with you, it might just be because you believe very strongly in that idea as well.
 So the next time you’re trying to figure out what’s my Red Thread, or what’s the problem that I’m drawn to solve, or what are the solutions that I like to bring to bare, what is it that I really care about, what are my ideas, go watch your favorite movie and see if there’s a clue there.